severalnines/docs/installation.rst

 .. code-block:: bash

 	$ systemctl enable cmon cmon-ssh cmon-events cmon-cloud
-	$ systemctl start cmon cmon-ssh cmon-events cmon-cloud
+	$ systemctl restart cmon cmon-ssh cmon-events cmon-cloud

-20. Generate a SSH key to be used by ClusterControl when connecting to all managed hosts.
+19. Generate a SSH key to be used by ClusterControl when connecting to all managed hosts.
 In this example, we are using 'root' user to connect to the managed hosts.
 To generate a SSH key for the root user, do:

 .. code-block:: bash